awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 + `CloudFront-Is-SmartTV-Viewer`
 + `CloudFront-Is-Tablet-Viewer`

 Based on the value of the `User-Agent` header, CloudFront sets the value of these headers to `true` or `false` before forwarding the request to your origin\.
 If a device falls into more than one category, more than one value might be `true`\.
 For example, for some tablet devices, CloudFront might set both `CloudFront-Is-Mobile-Viewer` and `CloudFront-Is-Tablet-Viewer` to `true`\.
-For more information about configuring CloudFront to cache based on request headers, see [Caching Content Based on Request Headers](header-caching.md)\.
+For more information about configuring CloudFront to cache based on request headers, see [Caching content based on request headers](header-caching.md)\.

 You can configure CloudFront to cache objects based on values in the `User-Agent` header, but we don't recommend it\.
 The `User-Agent` header has many possible values, and caching based on those values would cause CloudFront to forward significantly more requests to your origin\.